 IFML does not employ any staff directly.
 All staff involved in the AIF related activities of IFML are employed and paid by Invesco UK Limited or other entities in the Invesco Limited Group.
-Remuneration for staff involved in AIF related activities has been apportioned based on the average assets under management of £3.6 billion for the nine AIFs managed by IFML during the reporting period.
+Remuneration for staff involved in AIF related activities has been apportioned based on the average assets under management of $\pounds3,632$ million for the nine AIFs managed by IFML during the reporting period.

-The aggregate total remuneration apportioned to IFML's AIF related activities for performance year 2016 is £6,631,628, of which £3,852,051 is fixed remuneration and £2,779,577 is variable remuneration.
+The aggregate total remuneration apportioned to IFML's AIF related activities for performance year 2017 is £8.64 million, of which £4.71 million is fixed remuneration and £3.93 million is variable remuneration.
 The number of beneficiaries is 35.

-IFML has identified individuals considered to have a material impact on the risk profile of IFML or the AIFs it manages ('AIFMD Code Staff'), including Board members of IFML, senior management, heads of control functions and other risk takers whose professional activities can exert material influence on IFML's risk profile or on an AIF it manages.
+IFML has identified individuals considered to have a material impact on the risk profile of IFML or the AIFs it manages ('Identified Staff'), including board members of IFML, senior management, heads of control functions, other risk takers and any employees receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers whose professional activities can exert material influence on IFML's risk profile or on an AIF it manages.

-The aggregate total remuneration paid to the AIFMD Code Staff of IFML for AIF related activities is £988,243 of which £435,714 is paid to senior management and £552,529 is paid to other AIFMD Code Staff.
-The total remuneration for AIFMD Code Staff excludes remuneration for staff employed by delegates.
+The aggregate total remuneration paid to the Identified Staff of IFML for AIF related activities is £1.63 million, of which £0.41 million is paid to senior management and £1.22 million is paid to other Identified Staff.
+Please note that remuneration for AIFMD Identified Staff includes remuneration for staff employed by delegates.